 This lawsuit is about whether FedEx Ground misclassified pickup and delivery drivers as independent contractors rather than as employees, and failed to provide them with legal rights that employees have under California law.
 In the operative Complaint, Plaintiffs seek to recover Class-wide damages for, among other things, unreimbursed employment expenses, illegal wage deductions, and failure to provide meal and rest periods, as well as unpaid overtime pay for individuals driving trucks weighing less than 10,001 pounds, interest, civil penalties, attorneys' fees and costs.
 FedEx Ground maintains that the independent contractor classification is appropriate and denies that it has broken any laws.

 STATUS OF THE SETTLEMENT

-Please make sure to update Rust Consulting if you change your address or any of your contact information.
-It is important that Rust has your up-to-date address at all times so that your settlement check can be mailed if the settlement becomes final.
-Please call (800) 711-1958 with any address updates.
+Please make sure to update both Rust Consulting and our offices at Leonard Carder if you change your address or any of your contact information.
+It is important that we have your up-to-date contact information at all times so that we can keep you updated and so that Rust Consulting can mail your settlement check if the settlement becomes final.
+Please call (800) 711-1958 and (510) 272-0169 with any contact information updates.

 July 18, 2016

 Last day for appeal of the Court’s Final Approval Order

 Last day to file a Claimant Identification Form to participate in the Settlement

 Final Approval Fairness Hearing